psu13/mutable-hakyll/posts/bruckner-170.md

 Adagio in this piece in particular is a top "beat drop" in classical music, complete with giant cymbal crashes.

-Both of the Bruckner 8 shows gave me everything I would have wanted from this piece.
+Both of the Bruckner 8 shows that I saw gave me everything I would have wanted from this piece.
 Best music shows of the year so far.
 170 minutes of Bruckner bliss.
 Sunday was probably slightly better then Friday.
 It felt tighter and more assured, and Family Circle is the best musical sound that you can experience in Pittsburgh, especially when the PSO is going full blast through a huge piece.
 You should do it some time.
+In fact, you should do it in a couple of weeks when they play the Mahler 2, another member of the "one piece takes 80 to 90 minutes or more" club.

 In the second show I sat next to an enterprising CMU music student who had _also_ bought tickets to two shows.
 He thought he was the only one insane enough to do this.
 The kids